GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/09.081-090/04.God-Moves-in-a-Mysterious-Way/docs.md

 ---
+title: |
-title: 84.
-God Moves in a Mysterious Way
+    084. God Moves in a Mysterious Way - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 084.
+God Moves in a Mysterious Way.
+God moves in a mysterious way His wonders to perform; He plants His footsteps in the sea, And rides upon the storm.
+    keywords:  |
-    keywords: Church Hymnal, God Moves in a Mysterious Way, God moves in a mysterious way,
+        Church Hymnal 1941, adventhymnals, advent hymnals, God Moves in a Mysterious Way, God moves in a mysterious way.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 84. GOD MOVES IN A MYSTERIOUS WAY
+## 084. GOD MOVES IN A MYSTERIOUS WAY
+####  Church Hymnal 1941,

 ```txt

 1.
 God moves in a mysterious way
 His wonders to perform;